bassiebloomingtonofficial/bassiebloomingtonofficial/README.md

 ![my husband](https://github.com/bassiebloomingtonofficial/bassiebloomingtonofficial/blob/3461d5881a025609826293c2d3b7743e4eef118f/1000022177.png)

 - I am a nonsharing yumeshipper with Wanderer.
 Heavy on the nonsharing.
-I'm what's called a Soulbonded Riako.
-Meaning I am spiritually bonded with Wanderer, and the love I feel for him feels real.
+I'm what's called a Riako.
+Meaning the love I feel for him feels real.
 Call me crazy, call me delusional if you want, but keep it to yourself.
-I've gotten enough threats to where it is exhausting to listen to.
 If you've got a problem with me, block me.
 It's not that hard.

 - Wanderer doubles and Bassie fictkin doubles strictly HEAVY dni.
 Nothing personal, It's just my boundaries.
 I don't usually hide / block people, but I will if you are problematic.
--15 also heavy dni unless you're friends of a friend or family.
-Even then, friends of friends iwec as I'll be very distant, given that I am an adult.
+-15 also heavy dni unless you're friends of a family. minors as a whole iwec as I'll be very distant, given that I am an adult.
 Other than the basic dni as well, feel free to interact with me, c+h is always encouraged even if my skin says I'm not feeling well.
 I'm friendly, and I always love making friends, though I can be shy !

-- I do have undiagnosed Autism and ADHD, I will get mood swings, or sometimes go nonverbal.
+- I do have undiagnosed ADHD, I will get mood swings, or sometimes step away.
 Even then, c+h is encouraged ! <3

 tldr : I'm an adult, married, and a nonsharing wanderer yumeshipper. minors iwec and wanderer doubles + bassie fictkin doubles dni.
 I sit by spawn. iwec always despite c+h being encouraged !